GNOME/vala/doc/release-notes/vala-0.56.md

 - libsoup is now also available in version 3.0 and webkit2gtk in version 4.1 and 5.0 so you can start porting you Vala apps to the new releases of these libraries
 - linux-media can now be used from Vala.
 There were also lots of more additions and fixes in other linux kernel interface bindings.
-- During the port of the gnome-desktop library it was splitted up into gnome-desktop-4, gnome-rr-4 and gnome-bg-4.
+- During the port of the gnome-desktop library it was split up into gnome-desktop-4, gnome-rr-4 and gnome-bg-4.
 They are all now available to use in your new app.
 - the GLib vapi was updated to version 2.72, including the new Signal- and BindingGroups and DebugController

 ### GNOME Getting started tutorial